TheIoTLearningInitiative/InternetOfThingsSensors/I2CDevLibraries.md

 I2CCONTEXT rgb; //will store the rgb controller context
 ```

-Now lets create a function where we are going to create the context, this function will receive the reference to an **I2CCONTEXT** variable, the **address** of the device and the **bus** where it is laying. as a return value we can send the errno value:
+Now lets create a function where we are going to create the context, this function will receive the reference to an **I2CCONTEXT** variable, the **address** of the device and the **bus** where it is laying. as a return value we can send the errno value:ç

 ```
 int initContext(I2CCONTEXT *ctx, int addr_,int bus)
 {